How to Build a Positive Workplace Culture with Employee Experience Management

 Effective one-on-one meetings can help employees to:

 To drive successful conversations, it is vital that you use a collaborative agenda.
-This means you and your employee can see it and add items to it before the meeting.
+This means you and your employee can see it and add talking points to it before the meeting.
 An agenda fosters open communication.
 It also helps you take note of issues that are important to the team member.

 To make the best out of your meeting, use Assembly’s one-on-one meeting template.